WICG/turtledove/FLEDGE_extended_PA_reporting.md

-First, the new `reserved.once` event-type is a special value that, for each (sub)auction, selects a random invocation of `generateBid()` and of `scoreAd()` independently, and reports private aggregation contributions with that event only from those executions.
+First, the new `reserved.once` event-type is a special value that, for each (sub)auction, selects a random invocation of `generateBid()` and of `scoreAd()` independently, and reports private aggregation contributions with that event only from those invocations.
 (In case of an auction with component auctions, the top-level auction will have a single `scoreAd()` invocation selected as well).